YuriiKulis/YuriiKulis/README.md

 # 💫 About Me:
 🌱 I’m a visualization specialist, team player, creative css developer.<br/>In my professional career, I have worked as a front-end developer on a range of projects that make use of different JavaScript frameworks and libraries, including React/Next.JS.
 During this time, I have gained significant expertise in web visualization, particularly focusing on front-end development.
 I possess advanced skills and substantial experience in this area.
-With a meticulous attention to detail and a comprehensive understanding of data visualization techniques, I strive to create visually captivating and interactive web experiences.<br/>⚡ I like sports and also I love dogs.
-A lot.
+With a meticulous attention to detail and a comprehensive understanding of data visualization techniques, I strive to create visually captivating and interactive web experiences.<br/>⚡ I like sports and also I love dogs a lot.